SOC 2 Compliance: Do I need a pentest or vulnerability scanning?

 While compliance (SOC 2 compliance especially) is one of the most common reasons people first come to Red Sentry for cybersecurity, the framework can be confusing and we get a lot of questions around what is needed.

 In my opinion, cyber security assessments will be like seatbelts before long.
 Seatbelts were invented in the 1800s, but very few people wore them until the government started requiring them (fun fact: New Hampshire is the only state in the US that does not require seat belts currently).
 While cyber security is growing rampantly, vulnerability assessments and security audits are still underused in many industries.
 Many people know they should do more, but because of budget, manpower, or other reasons, it gets put to the backburner… UNLESS their stakeholders require it.
-Because of the interconnectedness of business today, I believe that the government will impose minimum requirements for the majority of companies that touch the internet at some point.
-Whether that minimum requirement is an annual pentest, quarterly vulnerability scans, or just more defensive measures like increased firewalls, who knows.

 But for now, there are common frameworks that regulate specific spaces, and they have unique, sometimes confusing, requirements.
 As a disclaimer, I am not a compliance auditor by any means, but I have been involved with the topic on behalf of our clients for years.